JuliaLang/www.julialang.org/blog/_posts/2019-08-28-release-process.md

 - Minor releases increment the middle digit of Julia's version number, e.g. going from `1.2.3` to `1.3.0`.

-- Minor releases may include bug fixes, new features and "minor changes"—which is the term we're using for technically breaking changes that are sufficiently unlikely to break anyone's code _and_ which do, in fact, do not break things in the package ecosystem as determined by running PkgEval to verify that there isn't any breakage.
+- Minor releases may include bug fixes, new features and "minor changes"—which is the term we're using for technically breaking changes that are sufficiently unlikely to break anyone's code _and_ which, in fact, do not break things in the package ecosystem as determined by running PkgEval to verify that there isn't any breakage.

 - Minor releases are also where significant refactorings of internals go, since we should only be refactoring to the extent that is necessary for fixing bugs in patch releases.
 This means that if you're relying on some internal Julia stuff that's not public, your code might break in a minor release.
 This is allowed according to SemVer since the change isn't to a public API—so technically it can break at any time; but we will avoid this in patch releases, so minor releases will be where you have to watch out if you rely on internals somehow.